esell/deb-simple/README.md

 somewhere others could find it.
 You can use [deb-simple-cd-helper](https://github.com/paulkramme/deb-simple-cd-help), which allows you to place a plaintext file with the api key somewhere on your build server without the need to expose it.

+# Do you use this?

+If you use deb-simple somewhere I'd love to hear about it!
+Make a PR to add your company/group/cult :)

 # License:

 [MIT](LICENSE.txt) so go crazy